preethamam/Adjacency-Matrix-2D-Coordinates/README.md

 # Description
-Creates a weighted adjacency matrix for any 2D coordinates of rectangular or non-rectangular grids based on the 8-noded nearest neigbors.
+Creates a weighted adjacency matrix for any 2D (in fact the same program works for `N-dimension`, just create an `N-dimensional` input vector/matrix) coordinates of rectangular or non-rectangular grids based on the 8-noded nearest neigbors.
 Each coordinate represents a node in a graph at that position which is connected to other nodes if they are adjacent in the x or y direction, and diagonals are also included.

 ## Graphs table
 | Type | Images |